cknight/kv_enqueue_test/README.md

-- **No ability to see what's queued** - During development I often accidentally queued multiple repeating jobs when I only ever want a single one, but it's hard to fix this.
+- **No ability to see what's queued** - During development I often accidentally queued multiple repeating jobs when I only ever want a single one, but it's hard to know when I've done this.
 - **No queue management** - I can't clear the queue or delete individual queued items from it.
 A 'shadow' queue could be used by keeping track of items on KV and handling management through that (e.g. ignoring messages delivered in `listenQueue` if they are missing from the 'shadow' queue), but this seems clunky (and prone to mistake) when KV must already have this info.
-- **Recurring queue setup is fiddly and potentially brittle** - For example, if the API I'm calling in `listenQueue` is down, and KV exhausts retry attempts to deliver the message, the job will not be rescheduled if I schedule the next one only after successful processing of a message.
-A recurring job API would be nice.
+- **Recurring queue setup is fiddly and potentially brittle** - For example, if the external API I'm calling within `listenQueue` is down, and KV exhausts retry attempts to deliver the message, the job will not be rescheduled as my code schedules the next one only after successful processing of a message.
+A recurring job API would be nice and abstract the complexity away from the user.
-- **Docs need significant improvements** - While the basic functionality is well described,there's a lot of nuance missing.
+- **Docs need significant improvements** - While the basic functionality is well described, there's a lot of nuance missing.
 Documentation on basic usage patterns would be good too as would a thorough description of message delivery, how and when retries happen, max number of retries, retries backoff (if that exists), etc.